openframeworks/ofBook/chapters/textures/chapter.md

 ofLoadImage(mTex,"earth.jpg");
 ```

-Now, there are different way on which these images with different resolutions are used internally by openGL.
+Now, there are different ways on which these images with different resolutions are used internally by openGL.
 By default, in openFrameworks, these images are linearly interpolated using `GL_LINEAR`.
 To change the default behaviour, there is a method called `setTextureMinMagFilter()`.

 If we add this line after `mTex.generateMipmap()`